 Which of the following are constants, or controlled variables?
-Hover over each to check your answer:
+Click the triangle before each question to check your answer:

 Sometimes you may use more than one experimental group.
 Let’s imagine we want to see at what concentration the soap affects plant height.
 We might adjust the experiment as follows to include 3 treatment groups, or experimental groups.
 View the control group and three experimental groups in Grandma’s Soap Experiment in the image below:

 When you design an experiment, there are factors that could affect your results other than your independent variable.
 A good scientist plans in advance to avoid these pitfalls:

 Often, there may be variables that unintentionally affect your experiment.
 You want to eliminate these confounding variables because they could influence your results.
 Remember, we want to set up the experiment so that we are only measuring the effect of the independent variable.
 Which of these might be a confounding variable?
 Hover to check your answer:

 The water used to make the soap solutions was very hot.

 The soap used in the experiment was the same soap sold at the factory.

 You used different species (or types) of tomato plants in each group.

 The sample size is the number of test subjects (usually organisms) in each group.
 Having a larger sample size reduces the chance that a few individuals’ odd measurements would throw off our findings.
 We do not want a low sample size (such as one or two individuals) because it would give us inaccurate results that do not represent others of that species/population.